madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 zenity --info --text="$msg"
 ```

-With these changes it works.

 ##A Poor Man's gksu

-We can use the idea above to create a poor man's `gksu.sh` script:
+Finally, we can use the idea above to create a poor man's `gksu.sh` replacement script:

 ```bash
 #!/bin/bash